rvnminers-A-and-N/electrumx-satori/docs/protocol-methods.rst

 **Notifications**

-  The client will receive a notification when the :ref:`status <status>` of the script hash changes.
+  The client will receive a notification when the :ref:`status <status>` of the asset changes.
 Its signature is

     .. function:: blockchain.asset.subscribe(asset, status)
        :noindex: